 - Food of any kind, traditional medicines or herbs.

 - Plants, parts of plants, wooden articles, seeds, bulbs, straw, nuts and any animals or animal material.

 - Soil or articles with soil attached.

-For more information on what the duty free limits are, visit the Customs website.
+For more information on what the duty free limits are, visit the Australian Border Force Website.

 What foodstuffs can I not take into Australia?

 Foods that are prohibited unless accompanied by a valid Import Permit include beans, peas, cereal seeds, eggs, fresh fruit and vegetables, uncanned meat and all pork products, milk, popping corn, raw unroasted nuts, whole salmon and trout.
 Live animals, plants, biological materials, straw, raw wool, soil and sand are similarly prohibited.
 Pine cones, potpourri and straw objects must be treated and in some cases there may be a treatment cost.